We could not exist without the vital support of the people and organisations that fund our work.

 Membership income and project support

-The primary purpose of the MS International Federation is to support its members and bring them together to achieve things together that would be difficult or impossible separately.
+The primary purpose of the MS International Federation is to support its members and bring them together to achieve things together, for people affected by MS, that would be difficult or impossible separately.
 As a membership organisation part of our income is made up of membership fees, which is sometimes supplemented by project-specific contributions.

 Corporate support includes income from any company, and includes support from trusts/foundations established by companies for tax-efficiency purposes.
 It does not include money from personal or family foundations established by company owners.

 - Celgene £51,609

 - Novartis £42,040

 Trust, foundation and NGO support